Frontierland, Morecambe

-Brief history
+History

 The Thompson family, owners of Blackpool Pleasure Beach, purchased the park in 1936, when it was called West End Amusement Park.
 The owners, who also owned Pleasureland Southport, which closed in 2006, introduced new rides each year until visitor numbers began to dwindle.
 A number of tactics were used to save the park, however most failed eventually.
 Rides such as a 150 ft Big Wheel were introduced but were quickly taken down due to neighbour complaints.

 In 1986, visitor numbers were at an all-time low so Geoffrey Thompson, owner of the park decided to give the ten-acre site a complete overhaul.
-This involved turning the park into Frontierland which would hopefully see guests flock back to Morecambe.
+This involved turning the park into Frontierland, which it was hoped would cause guests to flock back to Morecambe.
 This worked for a few years but once again, numbers dropped, so in 1989, the "Sky Ride" was introduced – a cable car system that would allow people to fly over the park and out over the promenade before turning around and going back to the station.
 The ride was initially a big success and once again, visitors flocked to the park.
 In 1991, visitor numbers were back down to their low standard and investment was not being put into the park so freely as two previous attempts had backfired.

-In 1992, Geoffrey Thompson was about to make his biggest investment ever at Blackpool Pleasure Beach by introducing the 235 ft "Pepsi Max Big One", a £12 million hyper coaster.
+In 1992, Geoffrey Thompson was about to make his biggest investment ever at Blackpool Pleasure Beach by introducing the 235 ft "Pepsi Max Big One", a £12 million hypercoaster.
 One ride which had stood at Blackpool for over ten years was in the way of these plans.
-With the construction of the Big One due to start in late 1992, the "Space Tower" was to be removed.
+With the construction of the Big One due to start in late 1992, the "Space Tower" was designated for removal.
 So, in 1993 Frontierland received the "Space Tower", a 150 ft gyro tower.
 The ride was initially going to be placed at the back of the park but with the sponsorship from Polo Mints secured, the ride was positioned on the front.
 This resulted in a boost in visitor numbers but nowhere near what Blackpool was about to get from opening their new roller coaster.

-The "Polo Tower" was the last major investment at Frontierland, however, fans of the park believe that Geoffrey Thompson had no intention of shutting the park down, as in 1993, with the installation of the tower, he signed a contract allowing a telephone mast to be placed at the top of the tower – this contract allowed the company to have their mast on the tower for 20 years meaning that the "Polo Tower" could not be taken down until the contract had expired.
+The "Polo Tower" was the last major investment at Frontierland, however, fans of the park believe that Geoffrey Thompson had no intention of shutting the park down, as in 1993, with the installation of the tower, he signed a contract allowing a telephone mast to be placed at the top of the tower.
+This contract allowed the company to have their mast on the tower for 20 years, meaning that the "Polo Tower" could not be taken down until the contract expired.